mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 These tensions were were highlighted in the end of P1 feedback and in some practitioner interviews that I conducted.
 FIND THIS IF SO

 In contrast in P2 and P3 there is flexibility of interaction  which suits informal moments of playtesting.

+MOVERED HERE FROM CHAPER 5 JAN 2024
+MOVE THIS TO NEXT CHAPTER DISCUSSION?
+**A tension in use of norming practices and participant choice?**
+However, as a seeming counterpoint to this growing agency is the norming effects of concepts that gain community currency in playtesting.
+The repeated attempts by participants to make the jumping mechanic of Molly less frustrating can be seen as a potential drag on the agency or autonomy of Molly as a designer.
+However this may be a false dichotomy.
+Such norming practices can be seen from a different perspective according to Rogoff, as a productive nudge to get real.
+ IS THIS EXPLORED IN THE NEXT CHAPTER?